Search over 6 Australian Terrier dogs across Australia

 About Australian Terrier

-The Australian Terrier is a spunky and spirited small-sized breed, known for its distinctive rough coat, sharp intelligence, and fierce loyalty, making it a perfect companion and an alert little watchdog.
+The Australian Terrier is a spirited and plucky small-sized breed, distinguished by its rough coat, sharp intelligence, and fierce loyalty.
+These traits make it a perfect companion and an alert little watchdog.

 Lifespan